ZeroCater/python-mailgun2/README.md

     cc: list of cc addresses.
     bcc: list of bcc addresses.
     tags: list of mailgun tags to associate with the email.

+Coming soon: attachments, inlines, and all the fancy Mailgun features.

 Pull requests welcome!